 There is cause to be confident – firstly, the pass marks are either 55% or 50% across the board depending on the exam.
 This gives many students confidence that they can achieve a pass without needing to know all of the content.

 Secondly, the ACA qualification has good pass rates, especially compared with other qualifications like the CFA.
 The majority of the exams in the syllabus have pass rates in the 70-80% range which suggests that the exams are certainly passable, particularly when you realise that the 20-30% who don’t pass tend to be those not on formal training contracts with tuition providers like Kaplan and BPP.
 Taking these exams independently without formal training isn’t impossible, but it does make it far more difficult.

 If you’re planning on doing this qualification, good luck.
-It can be difficult but the skills you learn, knowledge you acquire and work ethic you will develop are invaluable.
+It can be difficult but the skills you learn, the knowledge you acquire and the work ethic you will develop are invaluable.
 The hard work pays off handsomely on completion of these exams once you become a fully qualified ACA accountant and get that shiny certificate (mine shown below).
-Not only does this put a floor on your future earnings, it provides a great basis to build a career off.
+Not only does this put a floor on your future earnings, but it also provides a great basis to build a career off.

 For more information on the qualification and the individual exams, refer to the ICAEW website here.